NameRead — never mispronounce a name again

 3. Display Setting Before Meeting

-Before entering a meeting, users can choose whether to show pronunciation, phonetic hints, or name story.
-It gives users privacy and comfort before stepping into public interaction.
+Users can choose whether to show pronunciation, phonetic hints, or name story — a privacy and comfort before stepping into public interaction.

 Why: Adoption fails without user-controlled privacy.